tpascarella/sr50/docs/problems.md

 There is a clear divide between what a financial advisor *should be,* in theory; and the actual logistics of the industry.

-**Financial advisors don't get paid for the knowledge they have, they get paid commissions on the products they sell.**
+**Financial advisors don't get paid for the knowledge they have, they get paid commissions from the products they sell.**

 ### - The job is obsolete now